-Dr. Lara Perez-Felkner is an Assistant Professor of Higher Education in the Department of Educational Leadership and Policy Studies at Florida State University.
-She is also a Research Affiliate of the Joint Centers for Education Research and Population Research Centers at NORC at the University of Chicago.
-Her research examines the social context of schools in relation to adolescents’ college and career outcomes.
-This research focuses on the mechanisms underlying racial-ethnic, class, and gender disparities in postsecondary educational attainment and entry to careers in STEM and other fields in which they have traditionally been underrepresented.
-Dr. Perez-Felkner’s recent work includes a lead-authored article in Developmental Psychology and numerous solo- and lead-authored chapters in edited volumes.
+Dr. Lara Perez-Felkner is an Assistant Professor of Higher Education and Sociology in the Department of Educational Leadership and Policy Studies at Florida State University.
+She is also an Affiliated Faculty member in the Department of Sociology and the Center for Higher Education Research, Teaching, and Innovation (CHERTI) at FSU, and a Research Affiliate of the Joint Centers for Education Research and Population Research Center at NORC at the University of Chicago.
+Her research examines how young people’s social contexts influence their college and career outcomes.
+She focuses on the mechanisms that shape entry into and persistence in fields in which they have traditionally been underrepresented.
+In particular, she investigates racial-ethnic, gender, and socioeconomic disparities in post-secondary educational attainment and entry to scientific career fields.
+Dr. Perez-Felkner’s recent work includes lead- and solo-authored articles in Developmental Psychology and Teachers’ College Record, as well as numerous chapters in edited volumes.

 - Attitudes and Beliefs